-It can be very upsetting to see a late payment on your credit report, especially if it’s gone to a collection agency.
-Usually, to get to that point, your bill is truly delinquent — like 120 days or more overdue.
+It can be very upsetting to see a late payment on your credit report especially if the debt has gone to a collection agency.
+Usually, to get to that point, your bill is truly delinquent — 120 days or more overdue.

-But even if it hasn’t gone that far yet, a late payment notice on your credit report is never a good thing.
-Your payment history makes up 35% of your FICO score, so a late payment — especially a collection account — will have a negative impact on your score.
+But even if it hasn’t gotten that far yet, a late payment notice on your credit report is never a good thing.
+Your payment history makes up 35% of your FICO score, so a late payment, especially a collection account, will have a negative impact on your score.

 How to Minimize the Effect of Unpaid Bills on Your Credit Score

-If you’re in a situation where your account is in collections, don’t panic.
+If you’re in a situation where you have an account is in collections, don’t panic.
 There are a few simple things you can do to minimize the damage to your credit score.

 Review Your Annual Credit Reports

 First, you can get your free annual credit reports from each of the major bureaus every 12 months.
 Review the negative information on each report.
-Confirm the accuracy of the line item, including the delinquent date.
-This is important because the item will stay on your report for seven years starting on the reported date of delinquency.
+Confirm the accuracy of the line item including the delinquency date.
+This is important because the item will stay on your report for seven years from the reported date of delinquency.

 If it isn’t accurate or the seven-year time frame has passed, then you can dispute the line item.
-The FTC has instructions — including a sample letter — on how to dispute a mistake on your credit report.
+Team Clark has advice — including a sample letter — on how to dispute a mistake on your credit report.

 Pay Off the Debt